Cohomological representations for real reductive groups: -cohomology

 Thus we find that $F^\theta$ is a finite set of cardinality

-To conclude the proof of the theorem, we must prove that the Lefschetz number of the diffeomorphism $\theta_t$ on $X = {\mathcal G}/{\mathcal K}$ at each of its fixed points has the same sign, in our case positive.
+Note that since $F^\theta = (X^{\mathcal T})^\theta = X^{{\mathcal T} \rtimes \langle \theta\rangle}$ is the fixed-point locus of a compact group acting on a smooth manifold, the action can be linearized at each fixed point by the well-known Bochner linearization theorem (see e.g. page 96 of \cite{DK}).
+It follows that the fixed point locus consists of a finite set of isolated fixed points in the differentiable sense also, i.e. it is a closed submanifold of dimension zero.
+To conclude the proof of the theorem, we must prove that the Lefschetz number of the diffeomorphism $\theta_t$ on $X = {\mathcal G}/{\mathcal K}$ at each of its fixed points has the same sign, in our case positive, and this can be computed by looking at the tangent space.

 Let $\omega_0$ be an isolated fixed point of the action of $\theta_t$ on $X = {\mathcal G}/{\mathcal K}$ discussed above.
 We will translate the fixed point $\omega_0$ to identity using the diffeomorphisms $L_g: {\mathcal G}/{\mathcal K} \rightarrow {\mathcal G}/{\mathcal K}$ defined by $L_g(x {\mathcal K} ) = gx {\mathcal K}$.
 Thus, consider the diffeomorphism $L_{\omega_0^{-1}} \circ \theta_t \circ L_{\omega_0}$ on ${\mathcal G}/{\mathcal K}$: